shirly121/GraphScope/docs/supported_gremlin_steps.md

 ==>v[4]
 ```
 #### in()
-Expand a multiple-hops path along the incoming edges, which length is within the given range.
+Expand the multiple-hop paths along the incoming edges, with the hops contained the given range.
 ```bash
 g.V().in("1..10").with('PATH_OPT', 'ARBITRARY').with('RESULT_OPT', 'END_V')
 ```